ualiangzhang/foundry_ai_demo/README.md

 The system is designed to support venture capital (VC)-style evaluation for startup ideas.
 Given a startup summary, the system:

 1. Uses ChatGPT-4o to generate startup ideas and responses.
-2. Retrieves a numeric snippet using DuckDuckGo.
+2. Retrieves a numeric snippet using SerpAPI.
 3. Summarizes a market context and generates four concise VC recommendations (Market, Product, Business Model, Team).
 4. Provides a Streamlit UI to run the demo interactively.
 5. Supports SFT with LoRA via the LLaMA Factory.